Islandora/documentation/docs/installation/docker-prereq.md

 If you need to install Docker, we recommend using the application [Docker Desktop](https://www.docker.com/products/docker-desktop).
 It provides a GUI for managing Docker container in Windows and MacOS, along with the Docker engine and suite of command-line tools.
 Linux users don't get a desktop client, but can install the Engine and command-line tools the instructions [here](https://docs.docker.com/engine/install/).

 !!!
+Warning
+    There is an open issue with macOS M1 chip users upgrading to Docker Desktop version v4.16.2.
+Currently it is suggested that you don’t upgrade to version v4.16.2 until the Islandora community finds a fix.
+    For more details see the relevant issue: [https://github.com/Islandora-Devops/isle-dc/issues/323](https://github.com/Islandora-Devops/isle-dc/issues/323)

+!!!
 Warning "Memory, Processors, and Swap Requirements"
     To run ISLE on Docker Desktop, you must increase the resources allocated to the software.
 See Docker docs on [setting resources on Windows](https://docs.docker.com/docker-for-windows/#resources) (see note on how to allocate/restrict memory when using WSL 2) or [setting resources on Mac](https://docs.docker.com/docker-for-mac/#resources).